-NowRuz, "new day" (Iranian New Year (Due to the diversity of pronunciation between the various languages and the various dialects - Norouz / Nawruz / Norooz / Norouz) in the Persian tradition, culture and mentality, for four thousand years NowRuz's day represents the victory over winter, and on everything that winter can symbolize: a victory that no historical circumstance has ever managed to obscure in the the heart of the Iranians.
+Nowruz, "new day", Iranian New Year (Due to the diversity of pronunciation between the various languages and the various dialects - Norouz / Nawruz / Norooz / Norouz) in the Persian tradition, culture and mentality, for four thousand years now the day of Nowruz has been the victory over winter, and over all of which winter can be the symbol: a victory that no historical circumstance has ever managed to obscure in the heart of Iranians.

-NowRuz is the Persian New Year, which falls on the first day of the month of farvardin, on a date corresponding to the 21 March of the Christian calendar (the date remains fixed thanks to the introduction of leap year in the Persian solar calendar), day considered in the West like the beginning of spring because it is marked by the ascending equinox.
+Nowruz is the Persian New Year, which falls on the first day of the month of farvardin, on a date corresponding to March 21 of the Christian calendar (the date remains fixed thanks to the introduction of the leap year in the Persian solar calendar), the day considered in the West like the beginning of spring because it is marked by the ascending equinox.

 The legend of Nowruz

 Thanks to the study of Sanskrit and the profound knowledge of culture of Persia and India of his time, Birouni offers a great deal of information about Nowruz, especially in the books Asar Al-Bagiah and Al-Qanun al-Masoudi (here, in particular, he explains Nowruz from the point of view calendar calculation techniques).

-From Birouni we learn that the NowRuz identifies the day when the Angel of Victory encouraged the human spirit to create new things, and therefore the anniversary expresses a great wealth of blessings: on this night he tells Birouni citing Sayd Ibn Fazi from the mountain Damavand, the very high peak that dominates Teheran, sparks, and there are those who swear to have seen a flame rise from the pinnacle of the glacier.
+Da Birouni we learn that in Nowruz the day is identified when the Angel of victory encouraged the human spirit to create ever new things, and that therefore the anniversary expresses a great wealth of blessings: on this night he tells Birouni quoting Sayd Ibn Fazi from mount Damavand, the very high peak that dominates Tehran, sparks are released, and there are those who swear they saw a flame rise from the pinnacle of the glacier.